MainShayne233/feature_flag/README.md

 ## Use Case

-The goal of this library was to provide an elegant mechanism for changing what a function does depending on a value that can easily be modified (i.e. a configuration value).
+The goal of this library was to provide an elegant and consistent mechanism for changing what a function does depending on a value that can easily be modified (i.e. a configuration value).

 This could very easily be done in plain Elixir via a simple `case` statement: